ikwerre-dev/cintrix/about.md

 🧭 1.
 Overview

-MedFlow AI is a web-based emergency department optimization tool powered by Google Gemini AI.
+ClinTrix AI is a web-based emergency department optimization tool powered by Google Gemini AI.
 It helps hospitals reduce overcrowding, improve triage accuracy, predict patient inflow, and optimize staff and bed allocation — while maintaining Responsible AI principles like transparency, fairness, privacy, and human oversight.

 This system empowers triage teams and hospital administrators with AI-assisted recommendations that are always explainable, auditable, and human-approved.